kevinlimantoro123/tp/docs/UserGuide.md

 **Tip:** To clear the current note of a contact, just use `note INDEX nt/`
 </box>

-* Adding a new contact will create a contact with an empty note
+* Adding a new contact will create a contact with an empty note.
 * When using filter or find, the current list will be updated to a filtered list.
 The `INDEX` now refers to the index number shown in the filtered contacts list.
 * Note that the note command is not cumulative and will overwrite the existing note.